PureLayout/PureLayout/README.md

 PureLayout takes a balanced approach to Auto Layout that makes it well suited for any project.

 ## Problems, Suggestions, Pull Requests?
-Please open a [new Issue here](https://github.com/smileyborg/PureLayout/issues/new) if you run into an issue, have a feature request, or want to share a comment.
+Please open a [new Issue here](https://github.com/smileyborg/PureLayout/issues/new) if you run into a problem specific to PureLayout, have a feature request, or want to share a comment.
 Note that general Auto Layout questions should be asked on [Stack Overflow](http://stackoverflow.com).

+Pull requests are encouraged and greatly appreciated!
+Please try to maintain consistency with the existing code style.
 If you're considering taking on significant changes or additions to the project, please communicate in advance by opening a new Issue.
 This allows everyone to get onboard with upcoming changes, ensures that changes align with the project's design philosophy, and avoids duplicated work.

 ## Meta
 Designed & maintained by Tyler Fox ([@smileyborg](https://twitter.com/smileyborg)).
 Distributed with the MIT license.